In this article

 Table of contents

-At first, mileage reimbursement may seem like one of the trickiest reimbursement methods.
-That’s because reimbursing employees for business miles traveled in a personal vehicle involves knowing the current IRS mileage reimbursement rates, associated tax rules, and how to keep track of business expenses to stay compliant.
+At first, mileage reimbursement may seem tricky.
+That’s because reimbursing employees for business miles driven in a personal vehicle involves knowing the current IRS mileage reimbursement rates, associated tax rules, and how to keep track of business expenses to stay compliant.

-But once you understand how the mileage reimbursement process works, it’s pretty straightforward.
-In this guide, we’ll explain the ins and outs of mileage reimbursement for business travel, from how to calculate it to the possible tax implications for your business.
+Once you understand how the mileage reimbursement process works, though, it’s pretty straightforward.
+In this guide, we’ll explain the ins and outs of mileage reimbursement for business travel, from how to calculate it to the tax implications for your business.

 How mileage reimbursement works

-The IRS standard mileage rate for 2024 is 67 cents per mile, which is up 1.5 cents from the 2023 rate of 65.5 cents per mile.
-This is the benchmark for what you can write off as a business expense on your tax return.
+Each year, the IRS publishes a standard mileage rate as a benchmark for what you can write off as a business expense on your tax return.
+The IRS mileage rate for 2024 is 67 cents per mile, which is up 1.5 cents from the 2023 rate of 65.5 cents per mile.

 But when it comes to mileage reimbursement, the standard deduction is merely a guideline.
 As an employer, you can choose to reimburse more or less per mile.
 Amounts reimbursed above the limit are considered taxable income; amounts below the limit risk dropping employee pay below the federal minimum wage, which violates the Fair Labor Standards Act (FLSA).